Article

 Invesco select trust UK equity share portfolio quarterly manager update

-Figure 1: What’s better: a million a day or a cent that doubles every day for a month?
+Figure 1: What’s better: a 1 million payment or a cent that doubles every day for a month?

 Source: Invesco.
 For illustration purposes only.

 Let’s assume you’ve got 5,000 CHF available and can invest this at a rate of 8% each year.
 You can choose to either withdraw your gains or reinvest them every year.
-The first option will allow your money to grow to 17,000 CHF over 30 years.
-But if you choose to reinvest your gains, you’ll generate returns on both your initial capital and your accumulated earnings.
-The value of the investment should fluctuate at all time.
+The first option should allow your money to grow to 17,000 CHF over 30 years.
+But if you choose to reinvest your gains, you could generate returns on both your initial capital and your accumulated earnings.

 Source: Invesco.
 For illustration purposes only.